pavankat/big-o-in-plain-english/README.md

 If you were multiplying 100 digit numbers by each other then it would take 10,000 mathematical operations to complete (units of work to complete).

 This would take worst case O(n^2) units of work to complete.

-## How to calculate Big O?

-Often you don't need math to figure out what the Big-O of an algorithm is but you can simply use your intuition.

-If your code uses a single loop that looks at all n elements of your input, the algorithm is O(n).

-If the code has two nested loops, it is O(n^2).

-Three nested loops gives O(n^3), and so on.

 ## Big O can be misleading